PySimpleGUI/PySimpleGUI/readme.md

 Thanks to the magic of repl.it and Remi it's possible to run PySimpleGUI code in a browser window without having Python running on your computer.

 The programs you write using repl.it will automatically download and install the latest PySimpleGUIWeb from PyPI onto a virtual Python environment.
-All that is requiresed is to type `import PySimpleGUIWeb` you're
+All that is required is to type `import PySimpleGUIWeb` you'll have a Python environment up and running with the latest PyPI release of PySimpleGUIWeb.

+This is an exciting new development that's opening up all kinds of possibilities for new ways to program and learn PySimpleGUI.
+Stayed tuned, much more to be

 # Support